 In accordance with the hierarchy of principles as outlined in Section 6.1, safety outcomes must always be prioritised over other outcomes.
-Accordingly, where a required safety-related upgrade results in additional intersection delays to base traffic (for example, where an unsignalised intersection (including an access intersection) is upgraded to a signalised intersection), these intersection delay impacts do not need to be accounted for in the no net worsening assessment.
+Accordingly, where a required safety-related upgrade results in additional intersection delays to base traffic (for example, where an unsignalised intersection), these intersection delay impacts do not need to be accounted for in the no net worsening assessment.
 That is, the base case with base traffic analysis would include the safety-related upgrade as part of the base case infrastructure condition.